ltoscano/legacybridge-oss-cobol/README.md

 **AI-powered COBOL to Java (Quarkus) migration framework built on Python using [`Atomic Agents`](https://github.com/BrainBlend-AI/atomic-agents) and [`Instructor`](https://github.com/567-labs/instructor) for seamless orchestration, structured validation, and automatic cost tracking.**

-> **What is Quarkus?** Quarkus is a modern, cloud-native Java framework optimized for Kubernetes and serverless environments.
-It delivers ultra-fast startup times, low memory footprint, and native compilation capabilities, making it ideal for microservices and enterprise applications.
-Our migration generates production-ready Quarkus code with proper annotations, dependency injection, and RESTful service structures.
+> **What is Quarkus?** [Quarkus](https://quarkus.io/) is a fast, cloud-native Java framework for microservices, optimized for Kubernetes and serverless.
+It offers quick startup, low memory use, and native compilation.
+This migration produces ready-to-deploy Quarkus code with annotations, dependency injection, and RESTful APIs.

 ---